-Here’s What You Should do if You’re Annoyed Kanye West is Headlining Glastonbury
+Here’s What You Should Do if You’re Annoyed Kanye West Is Headlining Glastonbury

 It’s not just the general public that’ve been hurt by the disaster, either.
 Our country’s celebrity elite are in excruciating pain.
 It’s basically an epidemic.

 You’ve got to feel for these guys.
-Not only do they fall into the same Venn diagram of catastrophe that’s been affected by the grave loss of Jeremy Clarkson, their ability to find some form of entertainment across Glastonbury’s mega-load of stages, circuses, massage parlors, and holes-into-wonderland has been deterred.
+Not only do they fall into the same Venn diagram of catastrophe that’s been affected by the grave loss of [Ed. note: occasionally racist TV host suspended for allegedly punching a producer] Jeremy Clarkson, their ability to find some form of entertainment across Glastonbury’s mega-load of stages, circuses, massage parlors, and holes-into-wonderland has been deterred.
 They’ve booked a week off work, they’ve spent hundreds of pounds, they’ve performed grievous bodily harm to a keyboard to secure a ticket.
 Some have even booked flights.
 And Kanye West’s fucked it.
 The weekend is now a scarce, barren wasteland.

 I get these guys are upset.
 With petitions and the like going on, we all are.
 But there’s a way out of the madness.
-If you can’t face going to Glastonbury because two of the weekend’s one-hundred-and-twenty hours will be taken up by Kanye West, we want to help you.
-Either sell your ticket – and go through the rigmarole of cancelling holiday dates, unbooking flights, losing deposits, going mad from hearing hold music – or heed the following advice:
+If you can’t face going to Glastonbury because two of the weekend’s 120 hours will be taken up by Kanye West, we want to help you.
+Either sell your ticket—and go through the rigmarole of cancelling holiday dates, unbooking flights, losing deposits, going mad from hearing hold music—or heed the following advice:

 Look at all these people having fun.

 Do you want an experience just like them?
 It’s entirely within your grasp.
-You just need to complete the following step.
-Pull your hershey-soaked face out the arse long enough to see Glastonbury’s line-up includes hundreds of other artists over countless stages and go seek them out.
+You just need to complete the following step: Pull your hershey-soaked face out of your ass long enough to see Glastonbury’s lineup includes hundreds of other artists over countless stages and go seek them out.
 Do you know how hard it’s going to be to get to the Pyramid Stage on Saturday night?
-You’d have to tredge across site and push through thousands of people to get a spot, just to stand there and moan about it.
+You’d have to trudge across site and push through thousands of people to get a spot, just to stand there and moan about it.
 And you call Kanye stubborn.

 Don’t watch Kanye West.
 Remember that there are people in the world who don’t want Coldplay to headline for a fourth time.